-Henry Shouler 84
+Henry Shouler 85

-Senior Independent Non-Executive Director Henry Shouler is a Director of PKL Holdings plc.
-He also has a number of other directorships in private companies.
+Senior Independent Non-Executive Director Henry Shouler has a number of directorships in private companies.
 The Board believes that Henry continues to act with the utmost independence despite his length of tenure.

 The majority of the Board have been actively involved in the fire protection industry for more than 20 years.
 Financial expertise is provided to the Board by the Company Secretary and external advisers.